Skip to content

 A widespread misconception is that components like walls or ceilings become too impermeable after insulation, thereby impairing moisture regulation.
 Most insulation materials, such as the commonly used EPS foam boards, are not dense enough to cause this problem.

-An installation error could be sealing the insulation from the outside, i.e., from the cold side, too tightly, for example, by using unsuitable exterior plaster.
+An installation error could be sealing the insulation from the outside, i.e., from the cold side, too tightly, for example, by using an unsuitable exterior plaster.
 Properly executed building insulation by a qualified professional always reduces the risk of mold formation.